Tim77277/WizardUIKit/README.md

 ```

 2. Install it by running pod install.
-3. Include WizardUIKit wherever you need it with #import WizardUIKit.
+3. Include WizardUIKit with #import WizardUIKit.

 # Usage
-WizardUIKit is writen as a singleton, all UIs are created when Wizard.UIKit is being called at the first time.
+WizardUIKit is writen as a singleton, all its UIs are created when Wizard.UIKit is being called at the first time.
 The reason why I choose to implement in this way is because when a user changes the design property of a Wizard UI, it stores the property values so that he/she doesn't need to redefine everytime in every single viewController.
 Thus the first thing to do is to implement the WizardUIKit instance.
+However, if you prefer not to load all these UIs at once, please let me know.
+I will consider to seperate each of them to an individual library if necessary.

 ```swift
 let wizard = Wizard.UIKit